carpe/scalambda/docs/docs/docs/api/create-api.md

 ---
 layout: docs
 title: Create an API
-permalink: /docs/api/create-api
+permalink: /docs/api/create-api/
 ---

-### Defining the Api
+### Defining your API

 Two things will be needed in order to have Scalambda generate the terraform that connects your Lambda Functions to Api Gateway:
 1. You must set the `apiName` setting key to the desired name of your API Gateway instance.